How to get maximum workers’ compensation benefits after a ladder or scaffolding accident at work

 - Builder negligence.
 Builders must establish and maintain OSHA safety standards, but they sometimes fail to follow the rules.

-If you are an independent contractor—not an employee—performing services pursuant to a contract with the general contractor and you get hurt while performing work on scaffolding, you may have questions about your rights.
+If you’re an independent contractor—not an employee—performing services pursuant to a contract with the general contractor and you get hurt while performing work on scaffolding or a ladder, you may have questions about your rights.

 In Georgia, your relationship with the general contractor is regulated by statutory law.
 Unfortunately, independent contractors typically aren’t eligible for recovery under the general contractor’s workers’ compensation coverage.
-However, you can instead bring a third-party personal injury civil lawsuit against the general contractor and/or possibly scaffolding manufacturer.
+However, you can instead bring a third-party personal injury civil lawsuit against the general contractor and/or possibly the scaffolding or ladder manufacturer.

-What’s more, Georgia law provides that employees may be considered a “statutory employee” of the general contractor.
+What’s more, Georgia law provides that employees may be considered “statutory employees” of the general contractor.
 In that case, a subcontractor might be eligible for benefits from the general contractor.

 Injured construction worker claims against third parties